freeCodeCamp/how-to-contribute-to-open-source/README.md

 ## Contributing to Open Source in general

-> Articles and resources that discuss the world and culture of open source.
+> Articles and resources that discuss the world and culture of Open Source.

 - [The Definitive Guide to Contributing to Open Source](https://www.freecodecamp.org/news/the-definitive-guide-to-contributing-to-open-source-900d5f9f2282/) by [@DoomHammerNG](https://twitter.com/DoomHammerNG).
 - [An Intro to Open Source](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) - Tutorials by DigitalOcean to guide you on your way to contribution success here on GitHub.